Ivy Mike: Scientific discoveries

 An hour after the bomb was detonated, U.S. Air Force pilots took off from Enewetak Island to fly into the atomic cloud and take samples.
 Pilots had to monitor extra readouts and displays while "piloting under unusual, dangerous, and difficult conditions” including heat, radiation, unpredictable winds and flying debris.
-"Red Flight" Leader Virgil Meroney flew into the stem of the explosion first.
+"Red Flight" Leader Virgil K. Meroney flew into the stem of the explosion first.
 In five minutes, he had gathered all the samples he could, and exited.
 Next Bob Hagan and Jimmy Robinson entered the cloud.
-Robinson hit an area of severe turbulence, spinning out and barely retaining consciousness.
+Robinson hit an area of severe turbulence, entering a spin and barely retaining consciousness.
 He regained control of his plane at 20,000 feet, but the electromagnetic storm had disrupted his instruments.
 In rain and poor visibility, without working instruments, Hagan and Robinson were unable to find the KB-29 tanker aircraft to refuel.
 They attempted to return to the field at Enewetak.
-Hagan, out of fuel, made an extraordinary successful dead-stick landing on the runway.
+Hagan, out of fuel, made a successful dead-stick landing on the runway.
 Robinson's F-84 Thunderjet crashed and sank 3.5 miles short of the island.
 Robinson's body was never recovered.

 Fuel tanks on the airplane's wings had been modified to scoop up and filter passing debris.
 The filters from the surviving planes were sealed in lead and sent to Los Alamos, New Mexico for analysis.
 Radioactive and contaminated with calcium carbonate, the "Mike" samples were extremely difficult to handle.
 Scientists at Los Alamos found traces in them of isotopes plutonium-246 and plutonium-244.

 Al Ghiorso at the University of California, Berkeley speculated that the filters might also contain atoms that had transformed, through radioactive decay, into the predicted but undiscovered elements 99 and 100.
 Ghiorso, Stanley Gerald Thompson and Glenn Seaborg obtained half a filter paper from the Ivy Mike test.
 They were able to detect the existence of the elements einsteinium and fermium, which had been produced by intensely concentrated neutron flux about the detonation site.
 The discovery was kept secret for several years, but the team was eventually given credit.
 In 1955 the two new elements were named in honor of Albert Einstein and Enrico Fermi.